gobasu/alchemy/README.md

 be defined as a object's methods in the same class.

 For every model's class framework dynamically creates schema class based on annotations used in model.
-The framework uses its own annotation system specially desinged for this purpouse.

 Annotation system
 -----------------
+Annotations provide data about a program that is not part of the program itself.
+They have no direct effect on the operation of the code they annotate.

-Annotations are split into two types:
+Model annotations are split into two types:
 - class's annotations
   - `@Connection` (not required, defaul value is 'default')
   - `@Collection` (required)